RedHatInsights/insights-core/docs/quickstart_insights_core.rst

 Contributor Submissions
 ***********************

-Contributors should submit changes to the code via github "Pull Requests."
+Contributors should submit changes to the code via GitHub "Pull Requests."
 One would normally start a new contribution with a branch from the current master branch of the upstream project.